Andy4495/TI_Platform_Cores_For_Arduino/README.md

 ## License

 The DSLite tool is licensed per the Texas Instruments [Uniflash License][95].
-DSLite is available for download in the Assets area on the Releases page.
+DSLite is available for download in the Assets area on the [Releases page][202].

 The majority of the remaining files in this repo are either a copy or a derivation of Energia platform cores, which are licensed under the GNU [Lesser General Public License v2.1][102] per [Energia][19].
 The other non-Energia derived software and files in this repository are also released released under LGPL v2.1.